scalar-labs/scalardb/tools/scalar-schema/README.md

 - `compaction-strategy` should be `STCS`, `LCS` or `TWCS`.
 This is ignored in Cosmos DB and DynamoDB.
 - This `ru` value is set for all tables on this database even if `-r BASE_RESOURCE_UNIT` is set when Cosmos DB and DynamoDB. `ru` is ignored in Cassandra.

-## Performance tuning
+## Scaling Performance
-We can tune the throughput of Cosmos DB and DynamoDB by `-r` option or `ru` parameter for each table.
-For Cassandra, the tool cannot tune it since the performance depends on the resources of the node.

 ### RU
-The RU means Request Unit for Cosmos DB, Capacity Unit for DynamoDB.
-This unit is different between [Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/request-units) and [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual).
-DynamoDB has Read Capacity Unit and Write Capacity Unit.
-The tool sets the same value to both.

-The tool set the maximum RU 400 on Cosmos DB, and 10 on DynamoDB by default.
-You can set the RU of all tables by `-r` option.
-If you want to set a different value to the specific table, you need to add `ru` parameter of the table in the schema file.
+You can scale the throughput of Cosmos DB and DynamoDB by specifying `-r` option (which applies to all the tables) or `ru` parameter for each table.
+Those configurations are ignored in Cassandra.
+The default values are `400` for Cosmos DB and `10` for DynamoDB respectively, which are set without `-r` option.

+Note that the schema tool abstracts [Request Unit](https://docs.microsoft.com/azure/cosmos-db/request-units) of Cosmos DB and [Capacity Unit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual) of DynamoDB with `RU`.
+So, please set an appropriate value depending on the database implementations.
+Please also note that the schema tool sets the same value to both Read Capacity Unit and Write Capacity Unit for DynamoDB.

 ### Auto-scaling
-The tool enables auto-scaling of RU for all tables automatically to reduce the cost.
-The RU can be scaled in or out between 10% and 100% of RU depending on the workload.
-When you add `-r 10000` to the table the creation, the RU of each table will be scaled in or out between 1000 and 10000.
-The auto-scaling of Cosmos DB is enabled when you set more than 4000 RU because the minimum Request Unit of Cosmos DB is 400.
+By default, the schema tool enables auto-scaling of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
+For example, if you specify `-r 10000`, RU of each table is scaled in or out between 1000 and 10000.
+Note that auto-scaling of Cosmos DB is enabled only when you set more than or equal to 4000 RU.